-Sick leave may be used when an employee or an employee’s legal dependents or spouse requires health care or medical attention unless it’s a qualifying event for the employee under the Colville Family Medical Leave in which the scope of applicable relationships may broaden.
+3.4.1 Sick leave may be used when an employee or an employee’s legal dependents or spouse require health care or medical attention unless it’s a qualifying event for an employee to take leave under the Colville Family Medical Leave provisions in this Manual.
+In this case the scope of applicable relationships may be broader than dependents or spouse.
 Employees will make every reasonable effort to notify their immediate supervisor when illness or injury will prevent them from reporting to work.

-Employees must provide notice from a primary care provider for: (a) absences of three consecutive shifts or longer; (b) medical release after extended illness, injury or surgery.
-It is the responsibility of the employee who has a medical condition requiring changes in work duties to notify his or her supervisor and provide a physician’s release to Human Resources describing their limitations.
+3.4.2 Employees must provide justification from a primary care provider for absences of three consecutive shifts or longer and a return to work medical release after extended illness, injury or surgery.
+It is the responsibility of the employee who has a medical condition requiring changes in work duties to notify his or her supervisor and provide a physician’s signed statement to Human Resources describing their limitations.
 Employees must speak personally to their supervisor or manager when requesting leave unless a verified emergency exists to prevent such communication.